BlaineBeltran/Lab2/README.md

 # Code Review (Blaine Beltran)
 ### Comments:
 - The code looks very clean and organized.
-The identions are all the same throughout the entire program.
+The indentions are all the same throughout the entire program.
 - I like how each section of the backup file is seperated with some space rather than it being all jumbled together.